chARpack/chARpack.github.io/src/routes/manual/01-first_start/00-login_screen.md

 <img src="/images/manual/debug_log.png" alt="Debug Log" class="mx-auto max-w-sm" />

 Each entry of the debug log is clickable to get access to the stack trace.
-Using a scroll gesture like on a smart phone lets you scroll through the contents of the debug log.
+Using a scroll gesture like on a smart phone or pressing the arrow buttons on the right lets you scroll through the contents of the debug log.
-Behind some message you will see a number in brackets.
+Behind some messages you will see a number in brackets.
 This number indicates how often this message was written to the log.
 If there is a severe problem, the number behind an error message will rise quickly.
 Normal debug output is displayed in white text, warnings in orange and error messages are displayed in red color.